Combined oral contraceptive pill- first prescription

 Follow-up

 Ideally, follow-up should be after three months, but advise the patient to come sooner if she becomes concerned.
-Provide information on signs that should prompt medical opinion - eg, new headache or VTE.
+Provide information on signs that should prompt medical opinion - for example, new headache or signs that may represent a VTE.

-Women should be encouraged to persist for three months before considering an alternative.
+Women should be encouraged to persist with any minor side-effects for three months before considering an alternative, as they will often settle during that time.

 Repeat blood pressure measurement, and document the results.